Celebrating Mother’s Day when Divorced; Once their Mother always their Mother

 I work with many couples that support each other’s parenting style and strive very hard to ensure that their divorce does not negatively impact their ability to co-parent.
 These people will go out of their way to ensure that both Mother’s and Father’s Day is a sacred day for thanking each other and ensuring the children, in turn, do the same.
-For these couples, it is pretty easy and also a non-negotiable.
+Celebrating Mother’s Day when divorced still has its challenges, but for these couples, it is pretty easy and also a non-negotiable.

 However, for many couples, it may not be easy to honour an ex on Mother’s Day or Father’s Day.
 When working with divorcing couples, I will often hear complaints about how one party does not respect or agree with the other party’s parenting technique(s).

 Regardless of their opinions about their ex, the children are the number one priority.
-Mother’s Day and Father’s Day is not just a day to thank a current or past spouse for their contributions in raising the children, it demonstrates to the children that their mother or father is valued and respected.
+Mother’s Day and Father’s Day is not just a day to thank a current or past spouse for their contributions in raising the children.
+These days demonstrate to the children that their mother or father is valued and respected.
 The children feeling this goes a lot further and deeper than would be anticipated.

 Children are one half of each spouse and all actions on this day say more to the children than anyone would expect.
-If negative actions are displayed, the parents are subconsciously telling the children that they are not important, that they are not valued and that they do not meet the expectations of the parent acting negatively.
+The parents are subconsciously telling the children that they are not important when negative actions are displayed.
+Children feel they are not valued and that they do not meet the expectations of the parents.

-Holidays are always a bit more difficult to figure out when you are no longer married to the mother or father of your children.
-Whether you like or dislike an ex– you did choose her to bear your children with them and the message that you send your children is an important one – you need to honour this day.
+Holidays are difficult to figure out when you aren’t married to the mother or father of your children.
+Whether you like or dislike an ex– you did choose her to bear your children with them and the message that you send your children is an important one – you need to honour Mother’s Day when divorced.